 Satellite Cells - The Muscle's Form of Memory

 Muscle memory all begins with the number of nuclei a muscle cell contains.
 Muscle cells are special in that, unlike most other cells, they contain more than one nucleus.
-Every cell has at least one nucleus and it is what provides everything needed for tissue to grow and be maintained.
+Every cell has at least one nucleus and it is what provides everything needed for the tissue to grow and be maintained.
 Because muscles are extremely large – up to 5 times larger than other types of cells (2) – they cannot grow unless they have more nuclei present to support a given amount of muscle tissue (1,2).